ethereum/go-ethereum/docs/developers/geth-developer/disclosures.md

 - `CVE`
   - The assigned `CVE` identifier, if available (optional)

-### What about Github security advisories {#github-security-advisories}
+### What about GitHub security advisories {#github-security-advisories}

-We prefer to not rely on Github as the only/primary publishing protocol for security advisories, but we plan to use the Github-advisory process as a second channel for disseminating vulnerability-information.
+We prefer to not rely on GitHub as the only/primary publishing protocol for security advisories, but we plan to use the GitHub-advisory process as a second channel for disseminating vulnerability-information.

-Advisories published via Github can be accessed [here](https://github.com/ethereum/go-ethereum/security/advisories?state=published).
+Advisories published via GitHub can be accessed [here](https://github.com/ethereum/go-ethereum/security/advisories?state=published).

 ## Bug Bounties {#bug-bounties}